OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 In the past I have posted about some of my favorite landscape painters, Clyde Aspevig, Ray Roberts, and Len Chmiel, and what I have learned from them.
 (Aspevig – to reposition landscape elements; Roberts – to group values into strong shapes; Chmiel – to take chances with composition).

 I also mentioned several others - Matt Smith, Josh Elliot, John Taft, Mark Haworth, Peter Holbrook, Arturo Chavez, Glen Dean and Kathryn Stats.
-I should add to this list, John Moyers, and then note that both John Moyers and Glen Dean have really transitioned into figurative painters rather than mostly landscape painters.
+I should add to this list, John Moyers, and then note that both John Moyers and Glen Dean have really transitioned into being figurative painters rather than mostly landscape painters.
 Of course, there are often landscape components in their figurative works.
 I pulled some older paintings for both of them which are mostly or completely landscape works.
 (Fortunately, I’ve saved a bunch of older works to Pinterest over the years.)

 Here are the works for John Moyers: